 Creating chaos and destruction

-Typhon is considered to be primary source of destructive natural phenomena.
+Typhon is considered to bethe primary cause of catastrophic natural phenomena.

 Typhon initially managed to defeat Zeus and disarm him